 g.
 Central Forensic Science Laboratory

-15. Over the years, the Central Bureau of Investigation has emerged as a premier investigating agency of the country which enjoys the trust of the people, Parliament, Judiciary and the Government.
+15. Over the years, the CBI has emerged as a premier investigating agency of the country which enjoys the trust of the people, Parliament, Judiciary and the Government.
 In the last 65 years, the organisation has evolved from an anti corruption agency to a multi faceted, multi disciplinary central police law enforcement agency with capability, credibility and legal mandate to investigate and prosecute offences anywhere in India.
 As on date offences under 69 existing Central and 18 State Acts, 231 offences under the Indian Penal Code have been notified by the Central Government under section 3 of the DSPE Act.

 16. Director, CBI as Inspector General of Police, Delhi Special Police Establishment, is responsible for the administration of the organisation.
 With enactment of CVC Act, 2003 the Superintendence of Delhi Special Police Establishment vests with the Central Government save investigations of offences under the Prevention of Corruption Act, 1988, in which, the superintendence vests with the Central Vigilance Commission.
 Director, CBI has been provided security of two year tenure in CBI by the CVC Act, 2003.
 The CVC Act also provides mechanism for selection of Director, CBI and other officers of the rank of SP and above in CBI.